Indian epic poetry: Meitei epics

-Meitei language (officially known as Manipuri language), an old Sino-Tibetan language, originated from Ancient Kangleipak (early Manipur) in North East India, is a language with a rich granary of epic poetries, mostly written in archaic version of the Meitei script in PuYas, the Meitei texts.
+Meitei language (officially known as Manipuri language), an old Sino-Tibetan language, originated from Ancient Kangleipak (early Manipur) in North East India, is a language with a rich granary of epic poetries, mostly written in archaic version of the Meitei script in Puyas, the Meitei texts.

 The sagas of the seven epic cycles of incarnations of the two divine lovers were originated from the shoreline Moirang around the Loktak lake in Manipur.
 Their stories were composed in both prose and poetry, among which the ballad versions were usually sung by the minstrels, playing Pena (musical instrument) since ancient times.

 The Khamba Thoibi Sheireng (based on the story of Khamba and Thoibi) is regarded as the greatest of all the Meitei epics.
 It is regarded as the national epic of the Manipuris.
-It consists of approximately 39,000 verses, even longer than the Ramayana.
+It consists of approximately 39,000 verses.
 The epic poetry has fifteen chapters (Pandup) and ninety two sections (Taangkak).
 It is based on the legendary love story of Khuman Khamba, an orphan man, and Thoibi, the then princess of Moirang.
 Though the legend existed in the immortal songs of the Meitei balladeers, it was composed in a proper poetic version by Hijam Anganghal in 1940.

 The Numit Kappa, literally meaning "Shooting at the Sun" in Meitei, is a 1st-century BC Meitei epic, based on the story of a hero named Khwai Nungjeng Piba, who shoots one of the two shining suns in the sky, to create the night.

 The Ougri is the collection of musical epic poetries, associated with religious themes, originated during the reign of King Nongda Lairen Pakhangba in 33 AD.
 Other epics include Shingel Indu by Hijam Anganghal, Khongjom Tirtha by Nilabir Sharma, Chingoi Baruni by Gokul Shastri, Kansa Vadha by A. Dorendrajit, and Vasudeva Mahakavya by Chingangbam Kalachand.

 However, the Sanskrit epics such as the Mahabharata and the Ramayana were also translated into Meitei language in the medieval times.

 Other translated epic works include the Meghnad Badh Kavya, the Bhagavad Gita, and the Ashtakam.